 A/B testing — where a brand tests two versions of a web or mobile page against each other with one variation — has long been a reliable method for increasing conversions.
 It lets the facts of consumer behavior drive decisions rather than the individual taste of the marketing or design team.
 But, lately there has been some discussion over the efficacy of A/B testing.
-Why would we, a testing solution, dig in to these articles?
-Because it’s important to understand where other tests are tripping up and how to correct those errors.
+Why would we, an A/B testing solution, dig in to these articles?
+Because it’s important to understand where other A/B tests are tripping up and how to correct those errors.
 This week we’ll answer the question, “Is A/B testing still effective?”

 Late last year, Optimizely phased out its original free plan in favor of a new platform called Optimizely X. This platform is expensive, and essentially requires customers to pay more for the same services.
 Writer Yvonne Koloczek argues that this shift in Optimizely’s focus also has broader implications for A/B testing in general — she claims that A/B testing is dead.
-The fault she finds is with uninformed test implementation and analysis, so that many A/B tests on the platform didn’t offer a significant ROI.
+The fault she finds is with uninformed A/B test implementation and analysis, so that many A/B tests on the platform didn’t offer a significant ROI.
 She writes, “The truth is, A/B tests are often set up incorrectly, polluted by external factors, or never reach statistical significance.”

 The Takeaway: Koloczek argues that most users don’t get results from A/B testing because of incorrect implementation or analysis.